n0th1n3-00X/security_prince/README.md

 Programming and Scripting Languages I can communicate in includes Python, BASH, PHP, C/C++, JavaScript, XML, HTML, CSS

-I have been Acknowledged by Intel, Zenmate, Epic Privacy Browser, Eduonix & Eset for finding security vulnerabilities in their products.
+I have been Acknowledged by Intel, Zenmate, Epic Privacy Browser, Eduonix & Eset for finding Security Vulnerabilities in their products.

-I am interested in learning various things starting from IOT Hacking, Fuzzing, Exploit Writing, and I intend to keep the list going on...
+I am interested in learning various things starting from IOT Hacking, Fuzzing, Exploit Development, and I intend to keep the list going on...

 Apart from these, I am also a Core Member at Hackers Day, Rajasthan and an active participant at Null-The Open Security Community and Garage4Hackers.